catalinmoldovan/IP/README.md

 # IP
 To do list User Manual

+#### Description:

+An easy To Do List that allows the user to add new tasks with specific parameters like date and project.

+It allows the user to modify the task acording to the options that the application provides.

 When the application is started the user will be greated with the main menu:

 ###### >> Welcome to ToDoLy